ferranEspuna/ferranEspuna/README.md

 - Building and automating [CURATE](https://github.com/langtech-bsc/CURATE), a text processing pipeline designed to work in High Performance Computing environments and used to create [CATalog](https://huggingface.co/datasets/projecte-aina/CATalog), the largest pretraining dataset in Catalan.
 - Actively participating in design decisions and writing pretraining scripts for the [Salamandra models](https://huggingface.co/collections/BSC-LT/salamandra-66fc171485944df79469043a), a collection of highly multilingual language models pretrained from scratch using the Marenostrum 5 cluster.
-- Researching ways to better evaluate the performance of our language models in open generation settings (not multiple choice).
+- Researching ways to better evaluate the performance of our language models in open generation settings.
 - Opening research lines such as those for alternatives to Transformers (SSMs in particular) and mechanistic interpretability techniques (in particular, Sparse Autoencoders).
+- Designing and experimenting with new architectures for better and more efficient multimodal models.

 ### Computer Vision Center | Research Intern
 **2022**